jilion/heroku-buildpack-jekyll/README.md

 The Jekyll Buildpack will look for a file named `_config.yml` in the app root and use Jekyll to generate the site.

-The buildpack uses the `Gemfile.lock` in your project to detect the `jekyll` and `RedCloth` versions to use.
+The buildpack uses the `Gemfile.lock` in your project to detect the gems to install and their precise version.
+Currently, the buildpack tries to detect the `jekyll` (required), `jekyll_ext` (required if you're using extensions) and `RedCloth`.

 ## Usage